6 Best Laptops For SolidWorks 2023 (Certified & Stable)

 The two most important are rendering and simulation.
 There’s a somewhat useful performance gain when using working with multiple-sheet drawing.

-SOLIDWORK simulation: the mechanics and physics behind moving parts in a simulation is multi-threaded (another word describing a multicore process).
+SOLIDWORK simulation: the mechanics and physics behind moving parts in a simulation is multi-threaded (it uses multiple cores).

 Rendering: regardless of what plug-in, software and method of rendering you use (Ex: PhotoView360).
 Rendering will always be a multi-threaded process, the more cores you have the faster the rendering.
-The performance gains for rendering are multiplied each core is added though.
+The performance gains for rendering are more or less multiplied each time a core is added.
 So if 2 cores take 10 min to render something, 4 cores will take 5.

 It is said that rendering has no performance limits, the more you have the less time it’ll take.
-However, benchmarks by pudget systems have shown the oppossite, at 10 cores (20 threads) being the limit.
+However, benchmarks by pudget systems have shown the oppossite.
+It’s shown that 10 cores (20 threads) is the limit.

 Recommended CPUs (Laptop) For Solidworks